RobotLearning/traj-gen-and-tracking/README.md

 TODO List:

-- Implement DMP in SL and create dmp_task.
-Load using weights only
-- Go to initial posture slowly with a dmp (zero forcing)
 - Try zero-phase filtering in SL as a noncausal offline filter.
 Test in MATLAB first.
 - Review Kalman filter
 - Does aILC work on robot classes?
 EM algorithm as an extension ?